Prepaying expenses before tax time

 And making sure you secure an invoice in advance can be especially helpful.

 “If you have any upcoming repair commitments on a vehicle, for instance, clients to source a supplier who will give you good terms,” he says.
 “Then request an invoice.
-If you start those repairs before the new tax year begins and claim those repairs this financial year, that can save you hundreds of dollars at tax time.”

 “It won’t perfectly fit every business,” he says.
 “It really depends on your individual circumstances.
-Generally there are a lot of outgoing payments coming up to tax time, so you might want to consider if you have enough money in reserve.
+Generally, there are a lot of outgoing payments coming up to tax time, so you might want to consider if you have enough money in reserve.

 Staying on top of cash flow and working capital is part of good financial planning and management.